Scheduled MonumentsEnglandThree stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor

 What is Three stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor?

-Three stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor is a Bronze Age domestic settlement located on Dartmoor in Devon.
+Three stone hut circles forming part of an unenclosed stone hut circle settlement is an ancient monument located on the north-east slope of Cox Tor in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011384.

 Who is responsible for protecting Three stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor?